Astrodynamic/Ant-colony-optimization-algorithm-in-Qt-CPP/README.md

-# ACO Algorithms optimization in Qt/CPP
+# Ant colony optimization algorithm in Qt/CPP

 This project provides an implementation of the Ant Colony Optimization (ACO) algorithm to solve the Traveling Salesman Problem (TSP).
 The ACO algorithm is a metaheuristic approach to solve combinatorial optimization problems based on the behavior of ants.
 The TSP is a classic optimization problem that consists of finding the shortest path that visits a set of cities and returns to the starting city.